PalakJain9/Rtntry/data/blogtext/journal-low.md

 Hey there, lovely humans!
 Ever find yourself in a situation when everything feels a bit… meh?
 We've all been there.
-And while journaling about your goals, daily happenings, or affirmations is fantastic, I stumbled upon a journaling superpower that totally upped my game.
+While journaling about your goals, daily happenings, or affirmations is fantastic, I stumbled upon a journaling superpower that totally upped my game.

 For me, whenever I was in the thick of it – feeling overwhelmed, heartbroken, or just plain stuck – I’d grab my journal and dive deep.
 I’d ask myself: How am I truly feeling?
 Why am I feeling this way?
 And what can I do to shift things?
 This deep dive into my emotional landscape became my personal "aha!" moment factory.
 It helped me pinpoint those underlying fears and old traumas I didn’t even know were lurking.
 And guess what?
 Once you see them, you can start healing them!